dostapczuk/cars/README.md

 ## Overview

-Cars is an object-oriented script that lets the user create a car with specified brand, engine type (gasoline or Diesel), tank capacity and tanked fuel.
+Cars is an object-oriented script written in Python 3.x that lets the user create a car with specified brand, engine type (gasoline or Diesel), tank capacity and tanked fuel.

 ## Class parameters
-* brand - name of a brand of a car
+* brand (string)- name of a brand of a car

-* engine_type - type of engine, 1 for gasoline, 0 for Diesel
+* engine_type (int(0,1))- type of engine, 1 for gasoline, 0 for Diesel

-* tank_capacity - capacity of car's tank
+* tank_capacity (int) - capacity of car's tank

-* tanked_fuel - amount of fuel in car's tank
+* tanked_fuel (int) - amount of fuel in car's tank

 ## Class methods